 Tyler Mazone is a deaf composer from New York State and is currently living in Michigan.
 He is working towards a Master's in Composition at Michigan State University and is a graduate of The Crane School of Music.
 Tyler writes mainly chamber, solo, and large ensemble music.
 His music has been played by ensembles such as The _____ Experiment and the US Air Force Band.
 Tyler's main goal is to continue the work of accessibility and to reach a wider range of audiences and performers by improving upon the framework of inclusive practices in music.

 I never expected to be composing and playing music like I am today.
 I was born deaf.
 I grew up in love with science, video games, and the usual nerdy things a typical boy at that age would be.
 I merely participated in General Music class.
 However, when I first chose my instruments in Fourth Grade I was attracted to the clarinet the most.
 This began my band career, and I was in for quite a journey.
 My deafness made it a huge challenge for me to learn how to play music.
 I struggled to learn how to practice and listen to myself play the clarinet, but I had several music teachers that helped me along the way.
-Hard work had to happen in order for me to get through it.
-The idea of many of my peers coming together to make music was just magical for me, and I kept coming back and working for more.
-I wanted to grow and get better to be able to enjoy the music even more.
-I started composing because I wanted to create the magical music that I heard in video game soundtracks but I eventually started learning how to compose for band by studying scores, and by listening in my band rehearsals.
+I wanted to grow and get better to be able to enjoy music even more.
+I started composing because I wanted to create the magical music that I heard in video game soundtracks but I eventually started learning how to compose by studying scores and listening in rehearsals.
 This enabled me to indulge in the music even more, and I enjoy it on a deeper level than before.

 Photo Description: a redheaded man smirks and looks at the camera.
 A red brick wall is behind him with lush green scenery to the right.